UPDATED February 2021

 Lodged a visa appeal and wondering how long it will take?

-If you’re planning to appeal a visa decision through the Administrative Appeals Tribunal (AAT), you’ll probably want to know how long your wait will be.
+If you’re lodging a visa appeal through the Administrative Appeals Tribunal (AAT), you’ll probably want to know how long your wait will be.

-Waiting to have your case heard can be agonising and the length of time that you’ll be in limbo for depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.
+Waiting to have your case heard can be agonising.
+The length of time that you’ll be in limbo for depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.

-One important thing to remember is that whilst you’re waiting for your case to be reviewed, you’ll generally be subject to the same conditions as the visa you’re currently on.
+It’s important to remember that whilst you’re waiting for your case to be reviewed, you’ll generally be subject to the same conditions as the visa you’re currently on.
 If your current visa has work rights, you can continue to work as normal.

-The AAT recently published processing times showing the average time for finalising reviews between January 2019 and February 2020.
-It makes difficult reading for anyone expecting a speedy decision.
+The AAT recently published processing times showing the average time for finalising reviews between July 2020 and December 2020.
+It makes difficult reading if you are expecting a speedy decision.

-According to the statistics released, partner visa decisions take 718 days on average and decisions relating to temporary work visas take 612 days.
+According to the statistics released, partner visa decisions take 720 days on average.
+Decisions relating to temporary work visas take 773 days.
 Bridging visa reviews take an average of 11 days.